UFT Runtime Engine

 Relevant for: GUI tests and components, API testing, and business process tests and flows

-Using the Runtime Engine requires very little experience in using UFT One - you do not need to edit tests, change configurations or settings, or understand how to make UFT One work with your application.
+Using the Runtime Engine requires very little experience in using UFT One.
+You do not need to edit tests, change settings, or understand how to make UFT One work with your application.
 You simply select the test, run the test, and view the run results.

 |Running tests using external UFT One tools||

 When you install the Runtime Engine, you have external tools which enable you to run UFT One tests locally, including the Test Batch Runner and the Silent Test Runner.
 These tools enable you to run a test locally against your application as it is developed, and view the results instantly after the test run.

 As Runtime Engine does not enable you to edit a test, this version of the UFT One installation can be used by your application's developers and QA on an ongoing basis to provide regular testing of the application throughout the development process.